For Faculty Reporting an Infraction

 Overview of Procedures For Faculty Reporting a Suspected Infraction

 Instructors who suspect a student of an honor code infraction should refer to the Student Handbook (see Honor Code Statement).
-You may also seek guidance from the Dean of the College, a Class Dean or the Chair of the Honor Board.
+You may also seek guidance from the Dean of the College, the Senior Class Dean (adviser to the Honor Board) or the Chair of the Honor Board.

-If you suspect a student has violated the Academic Honor Code, report it to the Academic Honor Board by writing to the Chair of the Honor Board firstname.lastname@example.org and to the Dean of the College email@example.com.
+If you suspect a student has violated the Academic Honor Code, report it to the Chair of the Academic Honor Board.

 The Honor Board is responsible for determining whether or not an infraction took place and what the appropriate penalty should be.